bbglab/oncodrivefml/docs/source/caveats.rst

 You can simulate indels as substitutions and perform the simulations taking the signatures into account, but be aware that the signatures are not calculated considering indels.

-On the other hand, if you choose to not use the signatures with the indels, their probability is the inverse of the number of distinct trinucleotides for all the regions multiplied by three (there are 3 possible changes).
-Typically the value should be 1/192, and that is the default value OncodriveFML uses.
-If OncodriveFML corrects the signatures, it obtains the number of distinct triplets from the correction.

 Depending on the values of ``sampling_min_obs`` and ``sampling_chunk``  in the configuration file